SAditya-310/Taskmanager-final/README.md

 # Task Manager – MERN Productivity App

 A task management web application built using the MERN stack.
-The app focuses on **smart task prioritization using data structures**, helping users quickly identify the most important task instead of managing a basic to-do list.
+The app focuses on smart task prioritization using data structures, helping users quickly identify the most important task.

 ---